tarwn/lessthandot-hugo/blogs/content/posts/2015-10-14-5-questions-with-mike-fal.md

 * * *

-Well, what do you know…I have a tattoo inspired by Dune (the Litany Against Fear), and I definitely want to move to Colorado!
+Well, what do you know...I have a tattoo inspired by Dune (the Litany Against Fear), and I definitely want to move to Colorado!
 Make sure you say hi to Mike when you see him at a user group, SQL Saturday, conference, or Zing The Great Big Band Performance!